Kamala Harris announces she is running for president in 2020

 California Sen. Kamala Harris announced Monday she is running for president, joining a fast-growing crowd of Democrats jumping into the 2020 race.

-“I’m running for president of the United States, and I’m very excited about it,” Harris said.
+“I’m running for president of the United States, and I’m very excited about it,” Harris, 54, told ABC’s “Good Morning America.”

 KAMALA HARRIS' RECORD AS 'PROGRESSIVE PROSECUTOR' FACING NEW SCRUTINY AS SHE EYES 2020 RUN

-Harris also released a campaign video on Twitter where she said, "Truth.
+Harris paired the announcement with the release of a campaign video on Twitter in which she said, "Truth.
 Justice.
 Decency.
 Equality.
 Freedom.
 Democracy.
 These aren’t just words.
 They’re the values we as Americans cherish.
 And they’re all on the line now."

 "The future of our country depends on you and millions of others lifting our voices to fight for our American values," Harris said.
-"That’s why I’m running for President of the United States."
+"That’s why I’m running for president of the United States."

 The former California attorney general was elected to the Senate in 2016.
-Since then, she has worked to establish a national profile through her questioning of President Trump’s judicial nominees on the Senate Judiciary Committee.
+Since then, she has worked to establish a national profile -- by aggressively questioning President Trump’s judicial nominees, writing a book and stumping for Democrats in last year's midterm elections.

+Her announcement comes as some Democrats, emboldened with their new majority in the House, have suggested impeaching the president.
+Asked on ABC on Monday if she believes Trump has committed an impeachable offense, Harris wouldn’t say, but said it’s important that Special Counsel Robert Mueller continue his investigation into whether the Trump campaign colluded with the Russians in the 2016 race.

+She plans a formal campaign launch in Oakland on Jan.
+27. The campaign will be based in Baltimore, with a second office in Oakland.

 Still, her record as a prosecutor and state attorney general has attracted new scrutiny from liberals as she has inched closer to a presidential run.